elemel/blog/2018/09/03/README.md

 The problem was rather that Unity normalizes small vectors to zero.
 Let's not normalize that kind of behavior.

-Now wielding artisanal, non-zero face normals as well as vertex normals from the distance field, the experiments continued.
+Now dual-wielding artisanal, non-zero face normals and vertex normals from the distance field, the experiments continued.
 In the end, I settled for

 - the vertex normal when it's within 15 degrees of the face normal,
 - the face normal when the difference is above 30 degrees,